 “Struggling to Decide Test Optional or Not”

-· “My test scores are above average, but I didn’t do as well on the SAT/ACT as I personally would have liked.
-“This student should submit his/her test scores.
+- "My test scores are above average, but I didn't do as well on the SAT/ACT as I personally would have liked."
+You should submit your test scores.

-· “Standardized testing has always been a weakness of mine.
-My grades and curriculum are rigorous and competitive, but my SAT/ACT scores are below the schools mid-range.”
-This student should not submit his/her test scores.
+- "Standardized testing has always been a weakness of mine.
+My grades and curriculum are rigorous and competitive, but my SAT/ACT scores are below the school's mid-range."
+You should not submit your test scores.

-· “I don’t want to pay or can’t afford to send my test scores.”
-Scores can be sent using a ton of free options.
-This student should submit his/her test scores.
+- "I don't want to pay or can't afford to send my test scores."
+Scores can be sent using a free option.
+You should submit your test scores- ask us how.

-· “Sending my test scores is an obstacle and will take way too long.”
-This student should submit his/her test scores.
+- "Sending my test scores is an obstacle and will take way too long."
+You should submit your test scores.

-· “My best scores are way below Hofstra’s published average and mid-range scores. “ (SAT scores 1140 to 1330, with an average ACT equivalent of 24 to 31.)
-This student should not submit his/her test scores.
+- "My best scores are way below Hofstra's published average and mid-range scores."
+(The mid-range of admitted students submitting SAT scores is 1140 to 1330 and the mid-range of admitted students submitting ACT scores is 25 to 32.)
+You should not submit your test scores.